hellory4n/lelbot/README.md

 > lelbot already was tested on Python 3.8.2, 3.9.2, 3.9.7 and 3.8.10, I don't know what other versions work with it tho

 0.3.
-Discord.py and dislash.py
+Install disnake

-> Those can be installed with pip
+> You can install it with this command: `pip install -U disnake['discord']`

+> Note: If you installed discord.py before, run `pip uninstall discord` before installing disnake

 **1. Create a bot**